alwinruby/CV/README.md

 # Alwin Solanky

 Former gatekeeper turned poacher, with a 15 year background in Business Analysis, QA and testing.
 I was under the false impression it was better to destroy than create.
-Having seen the light I so want to start developing again, as it's a true passion of mine, to reboot as junior developer, the seedling has taken root, just needs to be nurtured to become a mighty.
+Having seen the light I so want to start developing again.
+This is true passion of mine to reboot as junior developer, the seedling has taken root, just needs to be nurtured to become a mighty developer.
 My background in Science and Software Engineering has given me a great perspective on how to test and hence the need for great clean test-driven code.
 More than five years experience in Agile, from setting up agile as a greenfield project to acting as Scrum Master

 ## Skills